 Subjects regarded as relevant will depend on the area of health and safety you want to work in.
 For example, nuclear inspectors will need a degree in a scientific or engineering subject, whereas inspectors in the food industry will need a qualification in food technology.

-Those aiming for specialist inspector roles must have a relevant first degree followed by a postgraduate qualification and relevant work experience or chartered membership of a relevant professional institution, e.g. engineering.
+If you're aiming for specialist inspector roles, you must have a relevant first degree followed by a postgraduate qualification and relevant work experience, or chartered membership of a relevant professional institution.

-A minimum grade C in maths at GCSE (or equivalent) is usually sought.
+A minimum grade C in maths and English at GCSE (or equivalent) is usually required.

-For entry with an HND only, at least two years' work experience in a relevant profession is required and a related professional qualification is beneficial.
+You can enter this profession with a HND and at least two years' work experience in a relevant profession.
+A related professional qualification is beneficial.
 Entry is not possible without a degree or HND.

 Entry requirements vary between local authorities, although all entrants must meet Civil Service nationality requirements.

-- willingness to stay up to date with new developments - change is constant in this profession;
+- willingness to stay up to date with new developments, as change is constant in this profession

-Physical fitness and agility can be important, as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion.
-Applicants may have to pass a medical.
+- a good level of physical fitness and agility as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion

 The main employer of health and safety inspectors is the HSE, which falls within the remit of the Department for Work and Pensions (DWP).

-In order to get a real sense of what the job involves, learn as much as possible about the work of local authority health and safety departments and the Health and Safety Executive (HSE) .
+In order to get a real sense of what the job involves, learn as much as possible about the work of local authority health and safety departments and the HSE.

 Vacancies usually attract a high number of applicants and there is generally fierce competition for the posts.